 These avocado brownies are so gooey and fudgy, you won’t believe they are low carb!
-Made with simple ingredients, they are an elegant keto dessert that is sure to impress!
-3 grams net carbs per serving.
+Made with simple ingredients, no one can tell there is avocado hidden in them!

-- Coconut oil– Melted and refined coconut oil, so there is no coconut flavor.
-Butter can also be used.
+- Coconut oil.
+Melted and refined coconut oil, so there is no coconut flavor.
+Butter also works.

 Start by adding your dry ingredients into a bowl and mix until combined.
 In a separate bowl, whisk together the coconut oil, mashed avocado, sweetener, and vanilla extract until smooth.
 Add the eggs in, one at a time, until combined.
 Next, gently add the dry ingredients into the wet ingredients and mix until just combined.
 Use a rubber spatula to fold through the chocolate chips.

 Step 2- Transfer to pan and bake them

 Now, transfer the batter into a lined 8 x 8-inch baking dish and bake for 23-25 minutes, or until crisp on top.
 Remove the brownies from the oven and let them cool in the pan completely, before slicing and serving.